LukeBorowy/lukeborowy/README.md

 # About Me
 Hi, I'm Luke Borowy!
 I've just completed my 3rd year of a degree in Computer Science from the University of St. Thomas, in Minnesota.
+I enjoy playing board games, mountain biking, and reading good books.

 I have been programming since I was in elementary school, and I have a passion for coding and developing software of all kinds!

 ## Technical Skills
 I have experience in several different programming languages, coming from career positions and personal projects.
 I know the following, roughly ordered from most to least knowledgeable: